Updated August 12, 2021

 Similar to other respiratory illnesses like influenza, coronavirus generally spreads from an infected person to others via:

-- Respiratory droplets produced when an infected person coughs or sneezes
+- Respiratory droplets are produced when an infected person coughs or sneezes

 - Close personal contact (within about six feet), such as touching or shaking hands